Spring 2014Page address: http://www.mnsu.edu/its/academic/projecthighlights.html

 This study applied the Theory of Planned Behavior (Ajzen , 1991) to understand the antecedents of faculty decisions to implement a new course management system template to improve course design.
 It was found that faculty attitudes toward the template emerged as the strongest predictor of intentions to implement the resource, whereas neither perception of social norms nor efficacy beliefs predicted intentions.
 The manuscript about this project has been completed and submitted to Computers & Education .

 The MavCLASS team developed a proprietary learning analytics system and piloted it in a large gateway math class to identify academically at-risk students and provide early alert interventions.
 Over the course of one semester, students receiving the alerts showed an increase in their visits to the university’s tutoring center.
 There was also an increase in student-driven appointments with the instructor.
 Further, the achievement of students who visited the tutoring center was improving over the semester.
 Evidence from the study suggests that an early-alert system focused on personalized feedback from instructional staff correlates with the help-seeking behaviors of at-risk students in large gateway classes.
-The manuscript about this project has been accepted to The Learning Assistance Review.
+The manuscript about this project has been published The Learning Assistance Review.

 The overarching research question for the project is whether doctoral students in Educational Leadership perceive the TelePresence courses to be equivalent to traditional courses.
 There are 5 specific components to investigate: (a) learning, (b) quality of communication, (c) sense of community, (d) comfort with technology, and (e) overall satisfaction.
 The initial findings suggested that there were no notable differences in students perceptions of TelePresence versus traditional courses across 4 of the 5 components.
 Alternatively, students reported a major difference in perceptions regarding sense of community (Cohen's d = .92).
 This study provides the department with an opportunity to focus on altering our pedagogy in a way that may improve the experience, and thus learning, for our doctoral students in their studies.
 A conference poster about this project has been presented at the EduCAUSE ELI annual meeting 2015.
 The next phase of the study will commence in Fall 2014 with the inclusion of undergraduate and graduate students from additional departments.